protono/hello-algo/algos.md

 - **Ordinary recursion**: After the function returns to the function of the previous level, it needs to continue to execute the code, so the system needs to save the context of the previous level call.
 - **Tail recursion**: The recursive call is the last operation before the function returns, which means that after the function returns to the previous level, there is no need to continue to perform other operations, so the system does not need to save the context of the previous function.

-Taking the calculation of $1 + 2 +...+ n$ as an example, we can set the result variable `res` as a function parameter to achieve tail recursion.
+Taking the calculation of $1+2+...+n$ as an example, we can set the result variable `res` as a function parameter to achieve tail recursion.

 ```zig
 [class]{}-[func]{tailRecur}